idxbroker/wordpress-plugin/CONTRIBUTING.md

 #### Before Submitting An Enhancement Suggestion 👀

 Please check all :octocat: issues as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion and please include as many details as possible.
+When you are creating an enhancement suggestion and please include as much detail as possible.

 * Check if there's already an issue which suggests that enhancement.
 If there is, add a comment to the existing issue instead of opening a new one.
 * Submit using the [ISSUE TEMPLATE](/.github)